Is chiropractic care covered by insurance?

 - Patients receiving chiropractic care have lower related disability recurrences and for shorter durations than those receiving care from other health care professionals. ²

-Manual therapy, a common treatment used by chiropractors, shows an economic advantage relative to other interventions used for the management of spine, muscle or joint (musculoskeletal) conditions. ³
+Manual therapy, a common treatment used by chiropractors, shows an economic advantage relative to other interventions used for managing spine, muscle or joint (musculoskeletal) conditions. ³

 Employees who access chiropractic care tend to incur fewer costs because they are less likely to be prescribed medications or end up needing complex medical procedures.
 4